-In our current fleet of TER regional trains, diesel still accounts for 26% of energy consumption and 61% of CO2 emissions—that’s why we’re investing in zero-carbon technologies to make our rolling stock greener.
-The new hydrogen trains will put these investments to work, replacing diesel-powered locomotives and self-propelled units on lines with no electricity.
+In our current fleet of TER regional trains, diesel still accounts for 26% of energy consumption and 77% of CO2 emissions.
+That’s why we’re investing in zero direct carbon technologies to make our rolling stock greener.
+The new hydrogen trains will put these investments to work, replacing diesel-powered locomotives and multiple units1 on TER lines with no electricity.

 Régiolis H2 trainsets ordered